Tennessee Sorghum Makes the World a Sweeter Place

 Nutritional Facts About Sorghum

 That sweet-tasting syrup is apparently good for you, too.
-According to the National Sweet Sorghum Producers and Processors Association, one tablespoon of sorghum syrup supplies all of the average adult’s daily potassium needs.
+According to the National Sweet Sorghum Producers and Processors Association, one tablespoon of sorghum syrup supplies 200 mg of potassium, 6 percent of the daily value needed for the average adult.

 It’s also high in antioxidants, contains 300 milligrams of protein, 30 mg of calcium, 20 mg of magnesium and 11 mg of phosphorus – all in one tablespoon.